jbcodeforce/ML-studies/docs/index.md

 # AI and Machine Learning studies

+!!! info "Update"
+    Created 2017 - Update 2023

-This repository includes notes, code samples, Jupyter notebooks, to learn how to do machine learning using Python and other technologies.
-This content comes from studying different labs at IBM, AWS, Kaggle, Coursera and Udemy courses, and reading different books and web sites.
+This repository includes notes, code samples, and Jupyter notebooks, to learn how to do machine learning using Python and other technologies.
+This content comes from studying different labs at IBM, AWS, Kaggle, Coursera and Udemy courses, and reading different books and web sites on this exciting subjet.

 ## AI/ML Market